robaru/sofamyroom/README.md

 ### Installation on macOS

-No further steps are required to run SofaMyRoom on macOS.
+No further steps are required to run sofamyroom on macOS.

 ## Usage

-To use SofaMyRoom, type this command in a Command Prompt or a Terminal:
+To use sofamyroom, type this command in a Command Prompt or a Terminal:

 ```bash
 ./sofamyroom setup.txt
 ```

-`setup.txt` is the name of the text file containing all the SofaMyRoom setup parameters structure.
+`setup.txt` is the name of the text file containing all the sofamyroom setup parameters structure.
 A sample of it can be found in `sampleroomsetup.txt`.

 ### Usage with MATLAB